 As if you needed another reason, we love cloth diapers because they’re a whole lot easier on our wallets.
 Shall we do some math to see how?

-In comparison, buying cloth diapers is an upfront (smart) investment that in the long run will save you money.
-Our GroVia brand cloth diapers cost on average between $15 (newborn size) to $24 (all-in-one diaper)!
-If you need roughly 30 diapers (roughly 20-40 diapers is the average a family uses), and we estimate an average cost of $20 per diaper, that’s just $600 for 30 diapers that will last you years – and can even be donated when you’re done with them to help families in need.
-Again, the cost will vary, depending on what type of diaper you buy, but whatever you pay for these is the only cost!
-That means no changes in diaper costs in your budget, and the diapers can also be used if siblings come along!
-That’s nearly 1/3 the cost of disposable diapers – which we count as a win for our wallets!
+In comparison, buying cloth diapers is an upfront (smart) investment that in the long run will save you some money.
+Our simple-to-use, sustainable esembly reusable diapers cost $32.50 total for the inner and outer layers.
+If you need roughly 30 diapers (roughly 20-40 diapers is the average a family uses), and we estimate an average cost of $32.50 per diaper, that’s $975 for 30 diapers that will last you years – and can even be donated when you’re done with them to help families in need.
+At the end of the day, this means no changes in diaper costs in your budget – not to mention the diapers can also be used if siblings come along!
+That’s a win for your wallet, AND the planet.

-How many cloth diapers do I need for 1 baby?
+How many cloth diapers do I need for one baby?

-Depending on your baby’s age, and how often you want the wash the diapers, the amount of diapers you need will vary.
+Depending on your baby’s age and how often you want the wash the diapers, the amount of diapers you need will vary.
 Newborns will need around 25-40 diapers for 2-3 days.
-Older babies will need less, roughly 15-25.
-It’s suggested to change cloth diapers every 2 hours or so, but there are instances when that time range will change, for example if your baby has gone #2, or is asleep!
+Older babies will need fewer: roughly 15-25.
+It’s recccomended to change cloth diapers every 2-3 hours or so, but there are instances when that time range will change: for example, if your baby has gone #2, or is asleep.

 How do I change a cloth diaper?

-1. Lay baby down and remove the dirty diaper, place in pail.
+1. Lay baby down and remove the dirty diaper, and place in pail (we recommend a strong, eco-friendly diaper pail bag, like this waterproof and recycled polyester one from esembly).
 Flush solids down the toilet and put the soiled diaper in the pail or wet bag.
-You can also rinse the diaper before placing it in the pail or bag, this will help avoid stains and help the diaper wash more easily.
+You can also rinse the diaper before placing it in the pail or bag – this will help avoid stains and allow for the diaper to wash more easily.

-2. Clean your baby with wipes – bonus points if they’re made from natural materials with no chemical additives!
+2. Clean your baby with wipes – bonus points if they’re made from natural fibers with no chemical additives.
+We recommend trying reusable wipes soaked in a non-toxic cleanser – this way you’re using the wipes over and over again, rather than throwing wipes in the trash!

 How can I travel with cloth diapers?

-Traveling with a baby can seem daunting, no matter how long you’re going away for.
+Traveling with a baby may seem daunting, no matter how long you’re going away for.
 You have to remember things like the stroller, car seat, bottles, bibs, blankets, the list goes on!
 And of course, diapers are included.
-You may be tempted to grab some disposable diapers for traveling because they seem more convenient, but it’s not like you can bring a whole box with you, especially if you’re flying.
-Plus, chances are if you use disposable diapers, you’ll end up having to restock during your trip, and let’s be honest, nobody wants to leave the beach, golf course etc. to buy diapers!
-Cloth diapers are easier because you can easily pack extra in your luggage, and you’ll never run out!
-You can wash them in the sink and relax while traveling knowing that you’ll never run out.
+You may be tempted to grab some disposable diapers for traveling because they seem more convenient, but it’s not like you can bring a whole box with you – especially if you’re flying.
+Plus, chances are if you use disposable diapers, you’ll end up having to restock during your trip – and let’s be honest, nobody wants to make extra trips to buy diapers!

 How do I clean cloth diapers?